 Drew Brees sets all-time NFL passing yards record, passing Peyton Manning

-Drew Brees set a new NFL record for career passing yards Monday night -- and he did it in style.
+Saints' quarterback Drew Brees set a new NFL record for career passing yards in Monday night's blowout win against the Redskins -- and he did it in style.

-Brees hit rookie Tre'Quan Smith with a 62-yard touchdown pass in the second quarter against the Washington Redskins to break Peyton Manning's previous record of 71,940 yards.
+Brees hit rookie Tre'Quan Smith with a 62-yard touchdown pass in the second quarter against Washington to break Peyton Manning's previous record of 71,940 yards.

 Officials stopped the game and the history-making ball was handed over to Pro Football Hall of Fame officials waiting on the sideline.
 As the Superdome crowd gave Brees a standing ovation, he removed his helmet and hugged his wife Brittany and their four children.

 Brees was wearing a microphone for broadcaster ESPN and was recorded telling teammates, family members, and head coach Sean Payton how much he loved them.